 But what if you want to print 'ciao' twenty times?
 You wouldn't want to write the same instruction twenty times in your program, would you?
 Of course not.
-And in some cases you don't even know ahead of time how many times you need to repeat.
+And in some cases you don't even know ahead of time how many times you need to repeat the print command.
 So, instead, you'd want to give the computer one print instruction and then tell it to repeat that instruction twenty times, or any given number of times.
-We call these repetitions loops, because the computer loops back to the same instructions a number of times.
+We call these repetitions loops, because we think of the execution as a path through the program instructions, and in this case the execution path loops back to the same instructions a number of times.
 A simple way to write one such loop in Python is this: